Jsparrow/jsparrow.github.io/docs/rules/optional-map.md

 ## Benefits

-Arguably the lambda expression is easier to read and can be combined with other Optional operations.
+Arguably, the lambda expression is easier to read and can be combined with other `Optional` operations.

 ## Requirement & Tags